cacayan2/python_pipeline_project/README.md

 - **[Disclaimer](#disclaimer)**
 - **[References](#references)**

+### Preface
+This is an entirely scripting-based implementation of a bioinformatics pipeline designed to analyze RNA-Seq data.
+I also wanted to take the opportunity to implement a version heavily inspired by object-oriented design.
+This repository (including information about the motivations and designs behind such a paradigm for pipeline development) can be found [here](https://github.com/cacayan2/python_pipeline_project_OOP.git).

 ### Introduction

 Transcriptomics is the study of the sum set of all RNA transcripts in a cell, organism, or other entity that manipulates genetic information.
 It is distinct from genomics as it provides a real-time view of the nexus between the information stored in genetic material and how it may be expressed.